 Withdrawal: A student who cannot continue his/her studies for personal reasons may request and receive an official withdrawal (W).
 The official will indicate the date of withdrawal and the courses that the student was taking at the time of withdrawal.
 Students who discontinue class attendance without officially withdrawing will receive UW as final grade.
-Students that want to withdraw from the school should go to the Student Affairs Office to sign the official withdrawal form.
+Students that want to withdraw from the school must go to the Student Affairs Office to sign the official withdrawal form.

 Incomplete: A student who has not completed all the requisites of a course may request and receive a grade of "I" (Incomplete) from the instructor.
 The student must complete all the specified requisites within a period of time, by the date indicated in the academic calendar of the subsequence semester.
 If the requisites are not completed within the allotted time, the grade of "I" (Incomplete) will become a grade of "F" (Failure).
 To request an Incomplete, student must pay a fee at the Bursar Office.
-The responsibility for removing the Incomplete rests on the student.
+The responsibility for making the necessary agreements to fulfill the requirements of the course in order to remove the Incomplete rests on the student.

-STUDENT SERVICES AND POLICES
+STUDENT SERVICES AND POLICIES